 When Cloudflare finishes querying your DNS records, you will see any existing records on this screen.
 If you have existing records, delete the existing A record and add a CNAME record using the information from your Overview page in User Portal.

 If you don’t already have DNS records set up with Google Domains, you can add them at this time using the CNAME on your Overview page in User Portal.
-By setting CNAME records, you will never need to edit your DNS records again!
+By setting CNAME records, if your site is migrated internally with WP Engine, DNS changes won’t be needed.

 From here, Cloudflare will list name servers to use instead of your Google Domains name servers.
 This is a setting you will change in the Google Domains dashboard.
 Name servers are the first option–select “Use custom name servers” in this pane, and enter the name servers from Cloudflare here.